alkosuv/go-dout/README.md

 # go-dout

 `go-dout` provides the ability to dynamically output information to the console.
 The packge works on macos and linux.

+When using the `go-dout` package, you should not use other ways to output information to the console.
+This can lead to erratic behavior.

 ## Install package